Nektion Formula Language Basics

-Start by creating a board view (you can call it “Kanban”) as instructed in chapter “Creating Views” and open its details view in front of you.
+Start by creating a board view (you can call it “Kanban”) as instructed in the chapter “Creating Views” and open its details view in front of you.
 Enter the following formula to the Items fields:

 NODE()->> ”Product Context”:1234569 _|TYPE(“Feature”:1234572)

-The operator _| is used to filter out from all the items we have in Product Context the ones that meet our criteria, in this case the items that are of type Feature.
+The operator _| is used to filter out from all the items we have in Product Context the ones that meet our criteria, in this case, the items that are of type Feature.

 From the “Views” section, click the “Add” button and add a “Board dynamic columns” item.
 You could name the item “Feature States”, for example.
-Dynamic columns allow the amount of columns to be dynamically changed depending on the situation.
+Dynamic columns allow the number of columns to be dynamically changed depending on the situation.
 Here, the aim is to include every Feature State, and, if need be, to automatically add any new ones to the board should you create any.